 Provision for income taxes increased to \$136.1 million in 2017 from \$69.8 million in 2016.
 The effective tax rate increased to 51.3% of pre-tax income in 2017 from 32.8% in 2016.
 The increase in the effective tax rate primarily reflects the impact of the Tax Cuts and Jobs Act (the "Tax Reform Act"), which was enacted in the United States in December 2017.
 The Tax Reform Act contains significant changes to corporate taxation, including reduction of the United States corporate tax rate from 35% to 21%.
 As a result of the Tax Reform Act, we recorded a \$52.0 million valuation allowance on our foreign tax credit carryover.
 In addition, we recognized \$7.3 million in additional tax expense for previously indefinitely reinvested earnings.
 The valuation allowance and additional expense was partially offset by an \$11.6 million benefit due to the write-off and remeasurement of net deferred tax liabilities.
-Pursuant to the Securities and Exchange Commission Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act, given the amount and complexity of the changes in tax law resulting from the Tax Reform Act, the Company has not finalized the accounting for the income tax effects of the Tax Reform Act, which includes provisional amounts related to the valuation allowance on our foreign tax credits, the remeasurement and write-off of net deferred tax liabilities and the change in our indefinite reinvestment assertion.
-The impact of the Tax Reform Act may differ from this estimate, possibly materially, during the one-year measurement period due to, among other things, further refinement of our calculations, changes in interpretations and assumptions we have made, guidance that may be issued and actions we may take as a result of the Tax Reform Act.
+Pursuant to the Securities and Exchange Commission Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act, given the amount and complexity of the changes in tax law resulting from the Tax Reform Act, the Company has not finalized the accounting for the income tax effects of the Tax Reform Act, which includes provisional amounts related to the valuation allowance on our foreign tax credit, the remeasurement and write-off of the Tax Reform Act, which includes provisional amounts related to the valuation allowance on our foreign tax credits, the remeasurement and write-off of the Tax Reform Act, which includes provisional amounts related to the valuation allowance on our foreign tax credits, the remeasurement and write-off of the Tax Reform Act may differ from this estimate, possibly materially, during the one-year measurement period due to, among other things, further refinement of our calculations, changes in interpretations and assumptions we have made, guidance that may be issued and actions we may take as a result of the Tax Reform Act.